Father Of Missionary John Chau Blames ‘Extreme’ Evangelical Christianity For His Death Trying To Convert Tribe

-The father of an American missionary killed after trying to convert an the uncontacted Sentinelese tribe said that “extreme Christianity” is really the one to blame for his death.
+The father of an American missionary killed after trying to convert a previously uncontacted Sentinelese tribe said that “extreme Christianity” is really the one to blame for his death.

-John Chau was killed by members of the tribe last year when he landed on the remote North Sentinel Island in the Indian Ocean trying to convert them to Christianity.
-Dr. Patrick Chau is now speaking out about his son’s death, saying his mind was poisoned by an extreme version of Evangelical Christianity that led him to try converting the hunter-gatherer tribe that has famously spurred contact with the outside world and attacked people who tried to travel to the island.
+John Chau was killed by members of the tribe last year when he landed on the remote North Sentinel Island in the Indian Ocean, in an effort to convert the locals to Christianity.
+Dr. Patrick Chau is now speaking out about his son’s death, saying his mind was poisoned by an extreme version of Evangelical Christianity, which led him to try converting the hunter-gatherer tribe that has famously spurred contact with the outside world.
+In the past, the tribe has attacked people who traveled to the island.

 Speaking to the Guardian, Patrick Chau said that his once kind and loving son was pushed by an Evangelical idea called the Great Commission, which claims that Christians have a mandate from Jesus to spread the gospel to all the people of earth.